mmodin/mmodin.github.io/_posts/2018-05-14-I-bought-a-custom-domain-pt-2.md

 https://mmodin.com/blog/2018-05-12/letsencrypt.org
 ```

-The solution to the problem was was edit `_config.yml` and include `url: https://mmodin.com`.
+The solution to the problem was to edit `_config.yml` and include `url: https://mmodin.com`.
 You would subsequently link to images using e.g. `absolute_url`:

 ```
 <p align="center">